irods/irods/docs/manual/overview.md

-Observatory (NOAO); the Australian Research Collaboration Service (ARCS); and the Centre de Calcul de l'Institut National de Physique Nucléaire et de Physique des Particules (CC-IN2P3) in France are using iRODS for managing petybytes of data in hundreds of millions of files on distributed storage resources spread across the country and around the globe.
+Observatory (NOAO); the Australian Research Collaboration Service (ARCS); and the Centre de Calcul de l'Institut National de Physique Nucléaire et de Physique des Particules (CC-IN2P3) in France are using iRODS for managing petabytes of data in hundreds of millions of files on distributed storage resources spread across the country and around the globe.

 #### Preservation Environments for Long-term Archiving